kaiw1atcmu/kaiw1atcmu.github.io/pages/mydoc/getting_started_with_tensorflow-gpu.md

 your machine already has PyCharm installed.

 ## Install Python & Conda
-</font face="Lora">Conda</font> is an open-source package management system and environment management system that runs
-on multiple OSes.
+&#000;<font face="Lora">Conda</font> is an open-source package management system and environment management system that runs on multiple OSes.
 It was created for Python programs but it can package and distribute software for nearly any language (e.g. C++/Java), with a focus on data sciences.
 Conda manager gives you the ability to create multiple environments with different versions of Python and other libraries.
 This becomes useful when some codes are written with specific versions of a library.
-The Conda package and environment manager is included in all versions of <font face="Lora">Anaconda
-</font>, <font face="Lora">Miniconda</font>, and <font face="Lora">Anaconda Repository</font>.
+The Conda package and environment manager is included in all versions of <font face="Lora">Anaconda</font>, <font face="Lora">Miniconda</font>, and <font face="Lora">Anaconda Repository</font>.

-<font face="Lora">Anaconda</font> is the world's most popular open-source, multi-channel Python distribution platform
-for free public Conda package hosting.
+&#000;<font face="Lora">Anaconda</font> is the world's most popular open-source, multi-channel Python distribution platform for free public Conda package hosting.
 The <font face="Lora">individual edition</font> of this software is free and you can download it through [its official website](https://www.anaconda.com/products/individual).
 To facilitate our discussion, I am supposing that your machine already has Anaconda installed.

 The good news is Anaconda provides integrated package installation and environment management utilities supported by